Jeu de temps / Times Play 2024 (JTTP 2024)

 Thematic Awards — Descriptions and Eligibility

-Four thematic awards (each in the amount of $300) were launched as part of the 22nd edition of JTTP coordinated by the CEC and are awarded annually — at the CEC Board’s discretion — upon recommendation of the JTTP jury.
+Four thematic awards (each in the amount of $300) were launched as part of JTTP 2021, with three more added in 2024, the 25th edition of the project coordinated by the CEC.
+Thanks to their benefactor, Kevin Austin, the JTTP thematic awards are awarded annually — at the CEC Board’s discretion — upon recommendation of the JTTP jury.

 What is eligible?
 Information about eligibility is found in the individual descriptions for the new awards.